renanBritz/Doctrine-Utils/README.md

 #### How it works
 The persistence class will recursively persist data to the entity and its associations using the Class Metadata definitions.

+## Be Careful!
+All data passed to the persist() method must have been validated and checked for mass assignment.
+This library will not help you with that.

 #### Conventions
 * The entity identifier must be named `id`.
 * All entity fields and associations must have getter and setter methods formatted in `camelCase`. e.g: `getName()`.
 Setter method for `id` is not required.